Site icon Our Breathing Planet

 Arctic Tern Distribution, Habitat, and Ecology

-The astonishing Arctic Tern, despite its name, inhabits an astounding swathe of the earth’s surface.
-The full extent of that zone of habitation, if fact, might surprise you.
+The astonishing Arctic Tern, despite its common name, actually inhabits an astounding swathe of the earth’s surface.
+The full extent of that expansive zone of habitation, in fact, might surprise you.
 It’s broken up, though, due to the fact that it inhabits different regions in different seasons.

-During the southern summer, the Northern Hemisphere’s winter, this winged wonder is distributed widely across the Southern Ocean.
+During the southern summer, the Northern Hemisphere’s winter, this winged wonder quickly becomes distributed widely across the Southern Ocean.
 There, more precisely its range extends, from the Antarctic pack ice to the waters off the coasts of South America, Africa, and Australia.

-But, during the Northern Hemisphere’s winter, it migrates to the Antarctic region, where it spends the southern summer.
-This incredibly extensive migration takes the avian from its breeding grounds in the Arctic all the way to the Southern Ocean around Antarctica.
+During the Northern Hemisphere’s winter, however, the creature migrates to the Antarctic region, where it spends the southern summer.
+This incredibly extensive migration takes the captivating avian from its breeding grounds in the Arctic all the way to the Southern Ocean around Antarctica.

 During its breeding season, the intrepid creature displays a moderate degree of flexibility pertaining to its choice of habitat.
-It’s thus found in a reasonably wide range of ecosystems at this time.
-All of these, however, tend to be either in coastal or near-coastal regions.
+It’s thus found residing within a reasonably wide range of ecosystems at this time.
+All of these environments, however, tend to be either in coastal or near-coastal regions.

-This frequently includes such settings as coastlines, including rocky shores, sandy beaches, and even gravelly or grassy areas near the shore.
-It also often chooses small islands or even islets for nesting.
-It does so since these provide some protection from predators.
+This frequently includes such settings as coastlines, including various rocky shores, sandy beaches, and even gravelly or grassy areas located near the shore.
+It also frequently chooses small islands or even islets for nesting.
+It does so since these provide moderate protection from its predators.

 Yet, in some regions, the amazing product of evolution sometimes nests inland on tundra habitats found near freshwater lakes or ponds.
-In such settings, it most often prefers open areas with short vegetation where it can easily spot predators and access its nesting sites.
+In such settings, the selective avian most often prefers open areas with short vegetation where it can easily spot predators and access its nesting sites.

-The fabulous Arctic Tern feeds as a pure carnivore.
+The fabulous Arctic Tern feeds as a pure carnivore, like its many kindred.
 The vast majority of its diet consists of a variety of smaller fish species.
 It does, though, augment this with the occasional crustaceans, mollusks, and other small marine organisms.
 It hunts in a range of several ways.

 Species Sharing Its Range